huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ## Organization of the fine tuning week

-The week officially starts on the 22.03.2021 and ends on the 29.03.2021, but you are more then welcome to start fine-tuning models before the start date.
+The week officially starts on 22.03.2021 and ends on 29.03.2021, but you are more than welcome to start fine-tuning models before the start date.
 General questions you might have, general problems you encounter, and general tips can be shared directly on the Slack channel (see [this post](https://discuss.huggingface.co/t/open-to-the-community-xlsr-wav2vec2-fine-tuning-week-for-low-resource-languages/4467) on how to be added to Slack).
-More language-specific questions or specific bugs should be posted on the [forum](https://discuss.huggingface.co/) (feel free to use aready existing language specific threads, *e.g.* [this one](https://discuss.huggingface.co/t/arabic-asr-fine-tuning-wav2vec2/4608) or open a new one if there is no thread for your language yet) or directly on [github](https://github.com/huggingface/transformers) if you think some code or document needs correction/improvement.
+More language-specific questions or specific bugs should be posted on the [forum](https://discuss.huggingface.co/) (feel free to use already existing language-specific threads, *e.g.* [this one](https://discuss.huggingface.co/t/arabic-asr-fine-tuning-wav2vec2/4608) or open a new one if there is no thread for your language yet) or directly on [github](https://github.com/huggingface/transformers) if you think some code or document needs correction/improvement.
 Starting on Monday, the 22.03.2021, the Hugging Face team will try to provide an overview of currently trained models along with their evaluation results.
 All the necessary information on:

-- How to fine tune the XLSR model
+- How to fine-tune the XLSR model
 - How to upload the model
 - How to share your evaluation results & training/eval script
-- What are the training / evaluation rules
+- What are the training/evaluation rules

 can be found in the sections below.
 If something is still unclear, feel free to drop a message in the Slack channel.

 ## How to fine tune XLSR Wav2Vec2

-This chapter gives an in-detail explanation on how to fine-tune [Facebook's multi-lingual Wav2vec2](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on any language of the [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets).
+This chapter gives an in-detail explanation of how to fine-tune [Facebook's multi-lingual Wav2vec2](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on any language of the [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets).

-There are two possible setups which can be used to fine-tune Wav2Vec2.
+Two possible setups can be used to fine-tune Wav2Vec2.
 The easiest setup is to simply use [google colab](https://colab.research.google.com/).
-It is possible to train the full model in a *free* google colab, but it is recommended to use google colab pro since it has been shown to be more stable.
+It is possible to train the full model in a *free* google colab, but it is recommended to use google colab pro since it is more stable.

 The other option is to run a script locally.
-While this can be more difficult to setup in also means that you have more control over the training run and probably access to better GPUs than you would have in a google colab.
+While this can be more difficult to set up, it also means that you have more control over the training run and probably access to better GPUs than you would have in a google colab.
 For small datasets, it is usually totally sufficient to train your model in a google colab.
-For larger and thus more memory intensive datasets, it is probably better to fine tune the model locally.
+For larger and thus more memory-intensive datasets, it is probably better to fine-tune the model locally.

-For each option, we explain in-detail how to fine-tune XLSR-Wav2Vec2 in the following.
+For each option, we explain in detail how to fine-tune XLSR-Wav2Vec2 in the following.

 ### Google colab setup

 **Note**: Instead of reading the following section, you can simply watch [this](https://www.youtube.com/watch?v=UynYn2C3tI0&ab_channel=PatrickvonPlaten) video, where Patrick explains how to adapt the google colab for your specific language.

 **1.**: If you plan on training XLSR-Wav2Vec2 in a google colab, you should first make sure to have a valid gmail account.
 You can sign up for a gmail account [here](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp).
-Having succesfully signed up for gmail, you can now sign into your account to make sure you are logged in when opening new tabs in your browser.
+Having successfully signed up for gmail, you can now sign in to your account to make sure you are logged in when opening new tabs in your browser.

 **2.**: Next, head over to the official [Fine-Tune XLSR-Wav2Vec2 with 🤗 Transformes](https://colab.research.google.com/github/patrickvonplaten/notebooks/blob/master/Fine_Tune_XLSR_Wav2Vec2_on_Turkish_ASR_with_%F0%9F%A4%97_Transformers.ipynb) google colab.
 The first thing you should do is to make a copy of it - click `->File->Save a copy in Drive`.
 This should save a copy of the google colab in your google drive.

 **3.**: Now it is highly recommended to carefully read the google colab without running the cells yet.
 You should get an understanding of the model is trained and what you will have to change when training the model in a different language.
-Having done so, you can again head over to [Common Voice](https://commonvoice.mozilla.org/en/datasets) and pick your a language you want to fine-tune [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on.
+Having done so, you can again head over to [Common Voice](https://commonvoice.mozilla.org/en/datasets) and pick a language you want to fine-tune [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on.
 Make sure you remember the language code (For each language, you can find it under the field "*Version*".
 It corresponds to **all characters before the first underscore**. *E.g.* for Greek it is *el*, while for Irish it is *ga-IE*.

 **4.**: Now you should replace the language code used for the demo of this colab, being *tr* for Turkish with the language code corresponding to the language you just chose in the **second** cell of the google colab.
 This will load the correct data for your language.

-**5.**: It is time start running the google colab!
+**5.**: It is time to start running the google colab!
 Make sure that you have selected "GPU" as your runtime environment and you can start running the cells one-by-one.
 Make sure you attentively read the text between the cells to understand what is happening and to eventually correct the cells to improve the fine-tuning script for your language.
-Things you might want to improve / change:
+Things you might want to improve/change:

  - Data loading.
 It is very much recommended to use more than just the official training data of the Common Voice dataset.
 If you find more data on the internet, feel free to use it!
 Check out the section ["How to combined multiple datasets into one"](#how-to-combine-multiple-datasets-into-one)

 - Data Processing.
 You should adapt the data processing to your specific language.
 In data processing, you should make the data more uniform so that it will be easier for the model to learn how to classify speech in your data.
-Here it can be really helpful to be proficient in the language to know what can be done to simplify the language withouth changing the meanning.
+Here it can be really helpful to be proficient in the language to know what can be done to simplify the language without changing the meaning.
 Data processing methods include, but are not limited to:
 	- Normalizing your data.
 Make sure all characters are lower-cased.
 	- Remove typographical symbols and punctuation marks.
 See a list [here](https://en.wikipedia.org/wiki/List_of_typographical_symbols_and_punctuation_marks).
-Be careful to not remove punctation marks that can change the meaning of the sentence. *E.g.* you should not remove the single quatation mark `'` in English, as it would change the words `"it's"` to `"its"` which is a different word and has thus a different meaning.
+Be careful to not remove punctuation marks that can change the meaning of the sentence. *E.g.* you should not remove the single quotation mark `'` in English, as it would change the words `"it's"` to `"its"` which is a different word and has thus a different meaning.
 For more tips on data processing see ["How to effectively preprocess the data"](#how-to-effectively-preprocess-the-data")

 - Hyperparameter Tuning.
 Depending on the size of the data you should probably change the hyperparameters of the google colab.
 You can change any parameter you like.
 For more tips and tricks see ["How to do hyperparameter tuning for my language"](#how-to-do-hyperparameter-tuning-for-my-language)

-When running the google colab make sure that you uncomment the cell corresponding to mounting your gogle drive to the colab.
-This cells look as follows:
+When running the google colab make sure that you uncomment the cell corresponding to mounting your google drive to the colab.
+This cell looks as follows:

 ```python
 # from google.colab import drive